 Comprehensive income is defined to include all changes in shareholders' equity except those resulting from investments by owners and distributions to owners.
 Among other disclosures, ASC 220-10, Comprehensive Income: Overall requires that all items that are required to be recognized under current accounting standards as components of comprehensive income be reported in a financial statement that is displayed with the same prominence as other financial statements.
 For each of the periods presented, the Company's comprehensive income includes foreign currency translation adjustments and is presented in the consolidated statement of comprehensive income.
-The Company adopted ASU No. 2013-02, Comprehensive Income (Topic 220) ("ASU 2013-02") in January 2013.There was no material impact to the Company's consolidated financial statements upon adoption because there were no reclassifications out of accumulated other comprehensive income to net income for the periods presented.
+There have been no reclassifications out of accumulated other comprehensive income to net income for the periods presented.